kartoza/sawps/docs/src/user/manual/user-roles.md

 # User Roles Documentation

-User roles are type of users in SAWPS affecting what they can do in the system.
+User roles are the types of users on SAWPS and affect how they interact with the system.
 There are currently 10 roles:

 | Role                          | Description                                                                                                                                      |